 Also, "silent" third mortgages exist on homes sold by the Organization subsequent to June 30, 2017, equal to the interest paid to the financial institution holding the first mortgage.
 The "silent" third mortgages are non-interest-bearing and are forgiven ratably over term of the first mortgage.
 All third mortgages are forgiven after 30 years.
 The Organization does not record its share of the "silent" third mortgages in the consolidated financial statements.
-Third mortgages on homes sold after to July 30, 2018, totaled \$189,712, which is net of \$1,795 in mortgage forgiveness as of June 30, 2018.
+Third mortgages on homes sold after June 30, 2017, totaled \$403,197, which is net of \$14,423 in mortgage forgiveness as of June 30, 2019.
+Third mortgages on homes sold after June 30, 2019.
+Third mortgage forgiveness as of June 30, 2018.